May to July

 In the 1930s the Highway Department began a landscaping program and planted Bluebonnets along highways throughout the state.

-- Texas State Wildflower Day is celebrated every April 24
+Texas State Wildflower Day is celebrated every April 24.

-In the early days, missionaries gathered the seeds of the wild bluebonnets and planted them around their monasteries, giving rise to the myth that the plant was brought over from Europe.
-But bluebonnets are mentioned in pre-Columbian Native American folktales, and there is solid botanical evidence that the flower is indeed an indigenous species.
-Named for their color and a shape similar to a sunbonnet, the bluebonnets blossom in March and reach full bloom in April.
-They’re easily found in fields and along roadsides throughout central and south Texas.
+In the early days, missionaries gathered the seeds of the wild Bluebonnets and planted them around their monasteries, giving rise to the myth that the plant was brought over from Europe.
+However, there is solid botanical evidence that the flower is indeed an indigenous species.
+Bluebonnets are mentioned in pre-Columbian Native American folktales.